What is Sora 2: Complete Technical Guide (2025)

 Expected Output:

-• Duration: 20 seconds (requires Pro tier; Plus tier cannot generate 20-second videos)
+• Duration: 20 seconds (requires Pro tier)

 • Quality indicators: Art style consistency, leaf physics, character proportions